MRezaNasirloo/Slick/docs/MultiInstance.md

 ### Multi Instance Custom Views and Fragments

-If you have multiple instance of a Fragment or a CustomView at the same time you need to implement `SlickUniqueId` interface, Since there is no way to differentiate them from each other out of the box.
+If you have multiple instance of a Fragment or a CustomView at the same time, you need to implement `SlickUniqueId` interface, since there is no way to differentiate them from each other out of the box.
 Here is its implementation.

 #### Fragment: